 The goal isn’t to create a set-in-stone rigid routine; it’s so you can see what’s possible with intention and planning.

-Once my clients have the foundation of their calendar in place, I set them some homework for the next couple of weeks.
+Once my clients have the foundation of their calendar in place, their next piece of work is to observe themselves for a couple of weeks.

-They must observe themselves as they add to their calendar and develop a habit of checking it the night before, the morning of, and during the day.
+They observe what they add to their calendar, tweak recorded entries and develop a habit of checking it the night before, the morning of, and during the day.

 It’s at this point that clients will often find that their calendar is evolving and become a living to-do list.
 As Marie Forleo, one of my favourite motivational speakers says, “If it’s not scheduled, it’s not real.”